Hugin: A State Machine Framework for Agentic Reasoning

 The state machine

 Hugin models every agent as a state machine with a well-defined lifecycle.
-An agent moves through states — receiving a task, consulting the oracle (LLM), executing tools, calling sub-agents — and every transition produces an immutable interaction pushed onto a stack.
+An agent moves through states — receiving a task, consulting the oracle (LLM), executing tools, calling sub-agents, asking a human — and every transition produces an immutable interaction pushed onto a stack.

 The stack is the complete, ordered history of everything the agent has done.
 Because it's immutable, every state is preserved — you can inspect any point, replay from any point, or branch from any point.